tradenity/camerastore-php-symfony-sample/README.md

-Welcome to the Symfony CameraStore sample application for Tradenity PHP SDK
+Welcome to the Symfony CameraStore sample application for Tradenity ecommerce API PHP SDK
 ===========================================================================

+This is sample application for [Tradenity](https://www.tradenity.com) ecommerce API using the [PHP SDK](https://github.com/tradenity/php-sdk) using the Symphony framework.

+This sample application is free and opensource, we encourage you to fork it and use it as a base for your future applications.

 ## Live demo